-Malls and hotels are owned by private companies and major attractions are owned by the government.
-Locations fees for private areas can be exorbitant, but D-SEVEN Motion Pictures has a long standing relationship with mostly all locations as we have filmed there many times and we guarantee our rates cannot be beaten.
+Hotels, malls, iconic buildings are owned by private companies and major attractions by the government.
+Location fees for private areas can be exorbitant, but D-Seven Motion Pictures has long-standing relationships with mostly all locations as we have filmed there many times and we guarantee our rates cannot be beaten.

 What are the chances of having my permit rejected?

-It’s very unlikely your permission will be rejected when it’s a commercial shoot; news and documentary can be subject to more checks.
-Generally it’s fine as long as you keep to the morals and standards of the United Arab Emirates, and your shoot is generally positive about the UAE and GCC area.
+It’s very unlikely to face rejection when it’s for a commercial shoot; news and documentaries though can be subject to additional checks.
+Generally, it’s fine as long as you keep to the morals and standards of the United Arab Emirates, and your shoot is generally positive about the UAE and GCC area.

 How often is my permit checked?

 As in any country this depends on whether you’re noticed by anyone in authority – it does happen but is never an issue as long as you have the permit on you.
-It’s best to ensure the cameraman has a copy in his pocket if possible.
-In private locations there are security that stop you very quickly.
+It’s best to ensure the cameraman holds a copy.
+In private locations, security staff are systematically controlling permits.

 I want to film in a mosque.

-You can film in mosques here, but ensure that you have all the permissions you need, and talk to the Imam of the mosque beforehand.
+You can film in mosques, but ensure that you have all the permissions you need, and talk to the Imam of the mosque beforehand.
 Ensure that you are somewhere discreet if filming anybody praying, it is rude to disturb them.